FAQ's | Buying A Static Caravan Questions | Allens

 The most common static caravan park rules and regulations focus on being a considerate neighbour.
 Don't make too much noise after a specific time, and generally look after one another as part of the community, and you should find yourself quickly welcomed.

 If you're ever unsure about static caravan park rules, the best thing to do is speak to park operators or start a conversation with your neighbours!
-They will be happy to walk you through what you need to know, especially as friendliness is typical across all holiday and residential caravan parks.
+They will be happy to walk you through what you need to know, especially as friendliness is typical across all residential caravan parks.

 You can access complete information about Allens Caravans' rules and regulations here.

-Whether you're searching for a holiday home nestled in the countryside or want to downsize and live somewhere surrounded by natural beauty, buying a static caravan is an appealing option.
+Whether you're searching for a home nestled in the countryside or want to downsize and live somewhere surrounded by natural beauty, buying a static caravan is an appealing option.
 Find the right one for you with Allens Caravans.